Henry Brougham, 1st Baron Brougham and Vaux: Early life

 Brougham was born and grew up in Edinburgh, the eldest son of Henry Brougham (1742–1810), of Brougham Hall in Westmorland, and Eleanora, daughter of Reverend James Syme.
 The Broughams had been an influential Cumberland family for centuries.
 Brougham was educated at the Royal High School and the University of Edinburgh, where he chiefly studied natural science and mathematics, but also the law.
 He published several scientific papers through the Royal Society, notably on light and colours and on prisms, and at the age of only 25 was elected a Fellow.

 However, Brougham chose law as his profession and was admitted to the Faculty of Advocates in 1800.
 He practised little in Scotland, and instead entered Lincoln's Inn in 1803.
 Five years later he was called to the Bar.
 Not a wealthy man, Brougham turned to journalism to support himself financially through these years.
 He was one of the founders of the Edinburgh Review and quickly became known as its foremost contributor, with articles on everything from science, politics, colonial policy, literature, poetry, surgery, mathematics and the fine arts.

 In the early 19th century, Brougham, a follower of Newton, launched anonymous attacks in the Edinburgh Review against Thomas Young's research, which proved light was a wave phenomenon that exhibited interference and diffraction.
 These attacks slowed acceptance of the truth for a decade, until François Arago and Augustin-Jean Fresnel championed Young's work.

-Another example of Lord Brougham's scientific incompetence was his attack upon Sir William Herschel (1738–1822), a story is described by Pustiĺnik and Din.
-Herschel found a correlation between the observed number of sunspots and wheat prices.
+Brougham's scientific forays also included an attack upon Sir William Herschel (1738–1822).
+As Royal Astronomer, Herschel found a correlation between the observed number of sunspots and wheat prices.
+This met with ridicule as a "grand absurdity" from Lord Brougham.
+Economists nowadays concur with Brougham on the irrelevancy of sunspots.

-This met with strong and widespread rejection, even ridicule as a "grand absurdity" from Lord Brougham.
-Herschel had to cancel further publications of these results.
-Seventy years later, the English economist W. S. Jevons indeed discovered 10–11-year intervals between high wheat prices, in agreement with the 11-year cycle of solar activity discovered at those times.
-Miroslav Mikulecký, J. Střeštík and V. Choluj found by cross-regression analysis shared periods between climatic temperatures and wheat prices of 15 years for England, 16 years for France and 22 years for Germany.
-They now believe they have found direct evidence of a causal connection between the two.